andydoro/IMA767_MEDP349_Spring2019/README.md

 Room: HN478
 Hours: M-F 9am-9pm, Sat 10:30am-3:30pm
-Access: Go to Peter Jackson's office HN435 to get the door open
+Access: Go to Peter Jackson's office at HN435 to have someone open the door

 ## Grading